ozfive/CXA81-IR-Remote-Server/README.md

 A makefile is available to build and deploy this app as a *systemd* service.

-The makefile also configures the necessary permissions to run the service on privileged ports (eg. port 80).
+The makefile also configures the necessary permissions to run the service on privileged ports (eg. port 80), and installs the config files from `LIRC-Remote`.

 ```shell
 make build